top of page

 • OCD

-• Gifted (without recognition of executive dysfunction)
+• “Gifted” (without recognition of executive dysfunction)

 Checklist: Signs of ADHD in Highly Intelligent Adults

-Cognitive & Work Patterns
+Cognitive & Work Patterns:

-• Difficulty focusing on mundane tasks
+• Difficulty focusing on routine or mundane tasks

-• Often starts projects but rarely finishes
+• Frequently starts projects but rarely finishes

-• Relies on adrenaline or last-minute work
+• Relies on adrenaline or last-minute pressure

-• Simple tasks feel disproportionately difficult
+• Simple tasks feel disproportionately hard

-Emotional & Internal Experience
+Emotional & Internal Experience:

-• Restless mind and racing thoughts
+• Restless mind and constant racing thoughts

-• Easily frustrated when bored
+• Easily frustrated by boredom

 • Experiences imposter syndrome

-• Perfectionism hides fear of failure
+• Perfectionism hides deep fear of failure

-• Relentless multitasking to the point of exhaustion
+• Relentless multitasking leads to exhaustion

-Behavioral Patterns
+Behavioral Patterns:

 • Poor time estimation